Townley Grammar School: Academics

 The Sixth Form returns excellent exam results; in excess of 98% of students enter higher education at 18, and the school regularly appears in the Sunday Times Good Schools Guide.

 In 2008 the school had 4 students going onto courses of study at Oxbridge, the highest number for a state school in Bexley.

 At GCSE, students perform well, consistently achieving a 100% pass rate.

 The only way to gain entry to the school is through the 11-plus.

 Curriculum

 The school was awarded Specialist Status for the performing and visual arts in September 2004.
-The school converted to academy status in 2012, but continues to specialise in performing and visual arts as well as maths and computing.
+The school converted to academy status in 2012 but continues to specialise in performing and visual arts, maths, and computing.

-All girls take eleven GCSEs.
-However, certain exceptional students can be entered early for subjects such as Art, Mathematics or Modern Foreign Languages if they have a special aptitude for the subject, and Mandarin is also part of the extracurricular programme.
+All girls take ten or eleven GCSEs.
+However, certain exceptional students can be entered early for subjects such as Art, Mathematics or Modern Foreign Languages if they have a special aptitude for the subject, and Mandarin used to be a part of the extracurricular programme.

 Townley has a large mixed sixth form; students choose from some thirty five Advanced Level (AS and A2) courses.